aospapp/aosp/compatibility/cdd/3_software/3_15_instant-apps.md

         is available on the device.
     *   [C-0-7] MUST allow running Instant Apps to be accessed from the Recents function if the Recents function is available on the device.

+If device implementations support Instant Apps, they:

+*   [C-1-1] MUST preload one or more applications or service components with an intent handler for the intents listed in the SDK [here](https://developer.android.com/topic/google-play-instant/instant-app-intents) and make the intents visible for Instant Apps.